tianyue58/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters `complete 1` command in the main window.

 Step 2.
-The command is handled by LogicManager#execute(String) method, which then calls the InternshipParser#parseCommand(String) method.
+The command is handled by `LogicManager#execute` method, which then calls the `InternshipParser#parseCommand` method.

 Step 3.
-The InternshipParser matches the command word `complete` in the string and extracts the argument string ` 1`.
+The `InternshipParser` matches the command word `complete` in the string and extracts the argument string ` 1`.

 Step 4.
-The InternshipParser then calls CompleteCommandParser#parse(String) method and the argument string is converted to an Index instance.
+The `InternshipParser` then calls `CompleteCommandParser#parse` method and the argument string is converted to an Index instance.

 Step 5.
-The CompleteCommandParser creates a new CompleteCommand instance and returns it to InternshipParser, which in turn returns it to LogicManager.
+The `CompleteCommandParser` creates a new `CompleteCommand` instance and returns it to `InternshipParser`, which in turn returns it to `LogicManager`.

 Step 6.
-The LogicManager calls the CompleteCommand#execute(Model) method to update the application panel.
+The `LogicManager` calls the `CompleteCommand#execute` method to update the application panel.

 #### Design considerations: